 The original paper dichotomized the numeracy scores as high numerate and low numerate.
-They conducted a mixed within-subject ANOVA in Study 1, a two-way ANOVA in Study 2, and in Study 3 a chi-square test on the question of choosing Bowl, and an independent t-test to test bowl preference, affect, and affect precision.
-In Study 4 they conducted a factorial ANOVA for main interaction effect (i.e., numeracy and attractiveness of bet, numeracy and affect, numeracy and affect precision) and independent t tests to compare the responses (i.e., rate of attractiveness, affect and affect precision) of the high numerate under two conditions.
+They conducted a 2 between x 5 within mixed ANOVA in Study 1, a two-way ANOVA in Study 2, and in Study 3 a chi-square test on the question of choosing Bowl, and an independent t-test to test bowl preference, affect, and affect precision.
+In Study 4, they conducted a factorial ANOVA for main interaction effect (i.e., numeracy and attractiveness of bet, numeracy and affect, numeracy and affect precision) and independent t tests to compare the responses (i.e., rate of attractiveness, affect and affect precision) of the high numerate under two conditions.

-Table 8

-Classification of the replication, based on LeBel et al. (2018)